 A description of the portion of the works of the District to be used.

-Two copies of full-size construction plans and specifications reflecting the proposed use in plan and elevation views, and as related to the applicable works of the District.
-The plans provided shall be signed and sealed by the Engineer of Record and shall clearly indicate the project design datum (NGVD-29 or NAVD-88).
+Two copies of full-size construction plans (24” x 36”) and specifications reflecting the proposed use in plan and elevation views, and as related to the applicable works of the District.
+The plans provided shall be signed and sealed by the Engineer of Record and shall clearly indicate the project design datum (NAVD-88).

+OSHA standards apply to all structures and/or improvements to be installed or operated on District facilities.
+In particular, all access platforms shall comply with the OSHA requirements including guard rail systems.

 Two copies of boundary and topographic survey information signed and sealed, for the project area and adjacent canal right-of-way.